arangodb-helper/arangodb/README.md

 - GET `/logs/dbserver` returns the contents of the dbserver log file.
 - GET `/logs/coordinator` returns the contents of the coordinator log file.
 - GET `/version` returns a JSON object with the version & build information.
 - POST `/shutdown` initiates a shutdown of the process and all servers started by it.
+  (passing a `mode=goodbye` query to the URL makes the peer say goodbye to the master).
 - GET `/hello` internal API used to join a master.
+Not for external use.
+- POST `/goodbye` internal API used to leave a master for good.
 Not for external use.

 Future plans
 ------------